 If this part of your LinkedIn Profile is written the right way, the About Section is your opportunity to stand out from the crowd and improve how you tell the story of who you are.
 Consider including information about your professional experience, highlights from your career so far, the type of things you are interested in (what do you care about?) and perhaps even the goals you would like to achieve as they relate to your professional focus.

-Unfortunately this is also the hardest section of your profile to write, so if you need a hand, I’m here to help and offer done for you and done with you services.
-Find out more here.
+This is the hardest section of your profile to write, so if you need a hand, I’m here.
+Browse our LinkedIn Profile Writing options.

 How to Write Your Experience Section of Your LinkedIn Profile

 Whether you are a job seeker or a business owner, what’s essential is that you use this section of your profile to shine a light on the experience and achievements in each role that are relevant to your goals for LinkedIn.
-It does not need to be war and peace, but you do need to inject some storytelling into your more recent experience, explaining the breadth and scope of each role, your core accountabilities and your key achievements as relevant to the story you are telling.
+Avoid cutting and pasting your job description.
+Instead, give people an overall sense of your responsibilities.
+It’s also good to highlight any key achievements.